 Alfalfa weevil can often be an issue in Ontario, particularly in south-western parts of the province.
 While outbreaks tend to be isolated, they can be severe and dramatically reduce forage yield and quality.
 Typically, alfalfa weevil do not reach significant levels until we are ready to take first-cut.
 However, sometimes alfalfa weevil larvae development is advanced relative to the alfalfa crop, and can do significant damage before the crop is ready to cut.
-Control options are to cut early or spray.
-Insecticides are recommended only when cutting is impractical, such as when the alfalfa is in the pre-bud stage.
+Control options are to cut or spray.
+Insecticides are recommended only when necessary.

 Figure 1 – Alfalfa weevil feeding damage.
 (Photo credit – Christine Brown, OMAFRA)